Skip to content

 Building Plugins

-Plugins extend RemoteClaw with new capabilities: channels, model providers, speech, image generation, web search, agent tools, or any combination.
+Plugins extend RemoteClaw with new capabilities: channels, model providers, speech, realtime transcription, realtime voice, media understanding, image generation, video generation, web fetch, web search, agent tools, or any combination.

 You do not need to add your plugin to the RemoteClaw repository.
 Publish to ClawHub or npm and users install with remoteclaw plugins install <package-name>.
 RemoteClaw tries ClawHub first and falls back to npm automatically.